topranks/homerlabs/README.md

 ### Scripts

 Helper scripts are included with some of the labs.
-These are designed to be run after deploying the virtual nodes, and add what we need to sucessfully configure them from homer.
+These are designed to be run after deploying the virtual nodes, and add what the minimum config required to connect to them with homer.

 ### Resources

-Many of the labs are resource-heavy, given the number of VMs in total that are spun up.
+VM-based labs are resource-heavy, given the number of VMs in total that are spun up.
 Depeneding on the lab up to 64GB of RAM may be needed.

 ### Installation